-Second, dental malpractice lawsuits in Maryland are rare in spite of that, let's be honest, dentists in the Baltimore-Washington area make a lot of mistakes that cause patients some injury.
+Second, dental malpractice lawsuits in Maryland are rare despite the fact that dentists in the Baltimore-Washington area often make mistakes that cause patients some injury.
 So dentists feel somewhat protected that there will be no claim unless they leave a clear paper trail.Dentists Will Often Overextend Themselves

 A prosthodontist, for example, has two or more years of additional training than a general dentist.
-So if you need dental reconstruction, you would probably prefer to have a prosthodontist doing the work.
+So if you need dental reconstruction, you would probably prefer a prosthodontist doing the work.
 But often a general dentist will think it is a task in their wheelhouse when it clearly is not.
 This often leads to malpractice.Sample Dental Malpractice Verdicts and Settlements in Maryland

-That said, a result in one case clearly does not predict another.
+That said, a result in one case does not predict another.
 Why?
-There are so many variables at play that have differing weights.
-It is impossible to correctly distinguish why these cases might be worth more or less than a similar case.
+There are so many variables that have differing weights.
+It is impossible to correctly distinguish why these cases might be worth more or less in compensation than a similar case.

 With those caveats, here are a few Maryland cases:

 - 2014, Maryland: Six Figure Settlement.
 This case involves an 81-year-old woman with a prior embolic stroke in 2008.
 The stroke originated from an embolus in her left atrium.
 Following the stroke, the patient had atrial fibrillation that was well-controlled with alternating doses of Coumadin, 5mg, and 2.5 mg.
 Between 2008 and August 2010, the patient was followed by her cardiologist and a Coumadin clinic.
 Her target INR was 2-3.
 Due to the nature of her prior embolic stroke, her cardiologist told her she must stay on Coumadin for the rest of her life.
 The patient had a CHADS score of 5-6, putting her at high risk of a future stroke.
-In the summer of 2010, the patient saw her dentist who recommended that 3 root tips be extracted.
+In the summer of 2010, the patient saw her dentist who recommended that three root tips be extracted.
 According to the dentist, this was a simple procedure that he could do in the office.
 He would simply pop the root tips out.
 Anything more complicated would be referred to an oral surgeon.
-The dentist told the patient to stop taking her Coumadin 5 days prior to the procedure.
+The dentist told the patient to stop taking her Coumadin 5 days before the procedure.
 The dentist never contacted the patient’s cardiologist to check if this was safe.
 The patient complied with the dentist’s orders and stopped her Coumadin.
 At the time of her procedure, the patient was subtherapeutic with an INR of 1.0.
 Immediately following the procedure, the patient resumed her Coumadin.
 However, the next day the patient suffered a massive embolic stroke affecting her thalamus, the basal ganglion, midbrain, and pons.
 She was on life support for five days until she died.
 A wrongful death and survival action were brought in the Circuit Court for Baltimore County.
-A six figure confidential settlement was obtained prior to trial.
+A six-figure confidential settlement was obtained before trial.

 - 2005, Maryland: $398,665 Verdict.
 Plaintiff, a 45-year-old dental assistant, presents to her dentist for three dental implants.
 Two weeks after the procedure, she returns to the dentist with pain and burning at the site.
 She is referred to an oral and maxillofacial surgeon and is diagnosed with an infection.
 He performs a surgical debridement.
 While treating her, she suffers a fractured mandible, and subsequently develops osteomyelitis and requires oxygen therapy in a hyperbaric chamber to treat the infection.
 She files suit alleging that the initial dentist drilled too deep and too close to the mandibular canal where the inferior alveolar nerve is located, causing permanent nerve damage.
 She sued the surgeon as well, alleging that he was too forceful in performing the surgical debridement, fracturing the mandible and making the infection worse.
 The dentist contends that he properly placed the dental implants and did not drill too deep.
 He alleged that her complaints were related to myofascial pain syndrome or TMJ.
 The surgeon maintained that he had not been too forceful and that the fracture may have occurred due to the loss of bone caused by the infection.
 A Baltimore County jury sided with the surgeon and returned a defense verdict, placing all the blame on the dentist.
-The Plaintiff was awarded $398,665. $8,665 for past medicals; $15,000 for future; and $375,000 for pain and suffering.
+Plaintiff was awarded $398,665. $8,665 for past medicals; $15,000 for future; and $375,000 for pain and suffering.

 - 2004, Maryland: $250,000 Verdict.
 Plaintiff, a student, began orthodontic treatment with Defendant orthodontist in 1993.
-In October 1999, the orthodontist determined that the Plaintiff needed to have a tooth extracted and sent him to a dentist for the procedure.
+In October 1999, the orthodontist determined that Plaintiff needed a tooth extracted and sent him to a dentist for the procedure.
 An x-ray is taken at the time of the extraction.
 In 2001, the plaintiff’s parents seek a second opinion regarding their son’s orthodontic treatment.
 They are told that he was suffering from severe root resorption and it is expected that he would require nine extractions of permanent teeth and permanent implants to replace those teeth.
 Plaintiff files suit alleging that had the orthodontist diagnosed the root resorption in a timely manner, it could have been treated and managed without permanent injury to his teeth and gums.
-Plaintiff further alleged that the orthodontist was negligent in not taking any x-rays himself in the six year period that the plaintiff was under his care.
+Plaintiff further alleged that the orthodontist was negligent in not taking any x-rays himself in the six-year period that the plaintiff was under his care.
 Defendant contended that the dentist who performed the extraction should have brought the x-rays to his attention or diagnosed the root resorption himself.
-A Montgomery County jury disagreed with the orthodontist and awarded the Plaintiff $140,000 in future medical expenses and $110,000 in pain and suffering.
+A Montgomery County jury disagreed with the orthodontist and awarded Plaintiff $140,000 in future medical expenses and $110,000 in pain and suffering.